 An accident can completely upend your life and affect your ability to provide for your family.
 If you’re involved in an accident you believe someone else caused, you may be able to pursue a claim to seek compensation for your losses and hold them accountable.
-If you think you’re in a situation like that, a Calumet City personal injury lawyer from Thomas Law Offices can help.
+If you think you’re in a situation like that, a Calumet City, IL personal injury lawyer from Thomas Law Offices can help.

 Types of Personal Injury Claims We Handle